The views of ancient and modern Rome by Giuseppe Vasi usually focused on the monuments of the Eternal City and they rarely sketched

 From the point of view chosen by Vasi it is not possible to see the entire fašade of S. Ignazio and Oratorio del Caravita (in the narrow street leading to Piazza Sciarra) at the same time.

 Detail of the fašade; the inscription celebrates the role of Cardinal Ludovico Ludovisi, nephew of Pope Gregory XV

 In 1562-1566 a church was built on the site of today's S. Ignazio;

 it was dedicated to S. Maria Annunziata and its fašade can be seen in a 1588 Guide to Rome.
 The church however did not meet the

-requirements of Collegio Romano which was attended by some 2,000 students and in 1626 it was pulled down to make room for a larger church.
+requirements of Collegio Romano, a Jesuit public school which was attended by some 2,000 students and in 1626 it was pulled down to make room for a larger church.
 The construction was financed by

 Cardinal Ludovico Ludovisi.
 The new church was dedicated to St. Ignatius of Loyola, the founder of the Jesuit order, who was canonized in 1622.

 Orazio Grassi, who taught mathematics at Collegio Romano, designed the new building and his project was endorsed by a commission which included Carlo Maderno, the leading architect of the time.
 The fašade follows the pattern established by Il Ges¨, the first large church of the Jesuits.

 (left) Model of the planned dome; (right) painted dome by Andrea Pozzo seen from the nave